exogen/apollo-dynamic-queries/README.md

 1. The [withQuery][] HOC creates a component that will make a query.
 When configuring the HOC, the component can define some `objects` – these are the values that descendant components are allowed to extend (via fragments) and receive (via props).
+If the query is like a template, then its “objects” are the template blocks that can be filled in by descendants.
 The component also configures a `query` and `variables`.
 See the [Artist][] component.
 (Note that adding Name and Disambiguation onto Artist as properties is just to make using them easier, it doesn’t inform the HOC or query in any way.)
 2. The [withData][] HOC creates a component that can receive objects from one or more ancestor queries in its `data` prop, and optionally extend them with fragments.
 (Fragments don’t have to use the full GraphQL fragment syntax,